tajseattle/tajseattle.github.io/_posts/2022-11-01-Things-to-do-before-you-leave.md

      - Schwab debit cards let you withdraw money anywhere in the world without any foreign transaction or ATM charges.
 Make sure to get one of these before leaving
 <br><br/>
 5. **Note** - you have to let your bank/brokerage know of your nonresident status via a Form W8-BEN.
 It is critical you do this correctly, since nonresident taxation affects how taxes are withheld.
-This is discussed in more detail in the [Financial Planning section]({% post_url 2022-11-01-Financial-Planning %}).
+This is discussed in more detail in the [Taxation and Regulations section]({% post_url 2022-11-01-Taxation-Regulation %}).

 6. **Special Note: Retirement accounts**

-    I will talk about this in greater detail in the [Financial Planning Section]({% post_url 2022-11-01-Financial-Planning %}#Retirement-Accounts).
+    I will talk about this in greater detail in the [Taxation and Regulations Section]({% post_url 2022-11-01-Taxation-Regulation %}#Retirement-Accounts).
 Please consult a tax advisor specializing in non-resident taxation.
 Basically, if you are going to do a rollover from traditional to Roth, you might want to do it as a US resident.
 Once you are a non-resident, there is mandatory withholding while doing the rollover, and the withholding itself counts as a unqualified distribution so it will incur early withdrawal penalty.

 7. **Special Note: Health Savings Account**

     Roll over your HSA to a provider that does not charge maintenance fees (e.g. Fidelity).
 Sometimes this process requires you to sign and send forms, so best start it early.
 At least with Fidelity, the entire process was online but I had to call in since there was some backend issue.
 Fidelity also typically lets you upload scanned documents instead of mailing them physically.
-[Further reading in the Financial Planning section]({% post_url 2022-11-01-Financial-Planning %}#Health-Savings-Account).
+[Further reading in the Taxation and Regulations section]({% post_url 2022-11-01-Taxation-Regulation %}#Health-Savings-Account).

 ## **3. Credit cards** {#credit-cards}
 1. Most US credit cards no longer work in India, even if they are marketed as having zero foreign transaction fees cards.
 This is due to RBI regulations, and your bank will be unable to tell you if your card will work in India or not.